-- Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored.
-Also, those children who are struggling socially, emotionally or mentally - The class teacher will then complete an initial concerns form which will be discussed with the SENCo

-- Once a pupil has been identified as possibly having SEND, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties - The child's class teacher will take steps to provide adapted learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied - The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class - The level of provision which the child will need going forward will be determined, using all available evidence - If a pupil has recently been removed from the SEND register, they may also fall into this category as continued monitoring will be necessary. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-Parents will be involved at all stages in the process. - Parent's evenings and other meetings are used to monitor and assess the progress being made by children.
+- Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored, as will those children who are struggling socially, emotionally or mentally. - The class teacher will then complete an initial concerns form which will be discussed with the SENCo. - Once a pupil has been identified as possibly having SEN, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - The child's class teacher will take steps to provide adapted learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class. - The SENCo will then determine which level of provision the child will need going forward. - If a pupil has recently been removed from the SEN register, they may also fall into this category as continued monitoring will be necessary. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+Parents will be involved at all stages in the process. - Parents' evenings are used to monitor and assess the progress being made by children.